craigyjp/16bit-8-note-MIDI-to-CV/README.md

 # 16bit-8-note-MIDI-to-CV

-* Collaboration with Andreas Oswald Hierzenberger
+* Collaboration with Andreas Oswald "MrsColumbo" Hierzenberger

 Newer version of my old 6 note poly CV converter, this time it uses 16 bit DACs and has the facility for autotune (not yet implemented).